Associate Professor / PI / PI Board Chair

 Microengineering, Stem Cell Research

 My research goal is to re-create a human body within a single device, named the “Body on a Chip.”
-This will enable the rebuilding of the physiological and pathological conditions of the human body in vitro, and would be a powerful tool for studying fundamental biological systems, and be useful in pre-clinical trials for drug development and screening by integrating iPS-cell and microfabrication technology.
+This will enable the rebuilding of the physiological and pathological conditions of the human body in vitro, and would be a powerful tool for studying fundamental biological systems.
+It would also be useful in pre-clinical trials for drug development and screening by integrating iPS-cell and microfabrication technology.

 What I like about my science